CreativeSDK/web-getting-started-samples/creative-cloud-files-api/guide/creative-cloud-files-api.md

 }
 ```

-When the call succeeds, the data you requested will reside in `result.data` as an array of objects containing data about each of the assets in a particular folder, including `name`, `type`, `creationDate`, `fileSize`, and more.
+When the call succeeds, the data you requested will reside in `result.data` as an array of objects containing data about each of the assets in a particular folder, including `name`, `path`, `type`, `creationDate`, `fileSize`, and more.

 <a name="download"></a>